axelor/axelor-mobile/docs/doc/en/Application/Creation_d_un_ecran.md

   - _customAction_: custom action to be performed on click.
   - _needValidation_: allows you to ask the form to check whether the values filled in by the user meet the constraints before performing the action.
 If the form is correct, the action is performed.
 If not, the user receives a summary of the elements to be corrected.
   - _needRequiredFields_: prevents the user from clicking on the button if certain required fields are not filled in.
+  - _customComponent_ : custom component to display the button.
+The component's onPress attribute will be rewritten with the associated action.